brianlucla/Recipe-Generator-Based-on-Ingredient-Availability/README.md

 THEN I am presented with list of dishes including recipe name, ingredients, instruction and video WHEN I click on view saved recipes
-THEN I am brought to another page with previous recipe searches WHEN I click clear all
+THEN I am brought to another page with previous recipe searches WHEN I click on go back
-THEN I am able to delete all saved recipe
-WHEN I click on go back
 THEN I am again presented with current recipe webpage and form inputs